Promised Land (2022 TV series)

 Promised Land is an American family drama television series that premiered on January 24, 2022, on ABC.
 The story focuses on Joe Sandoval, patriarch of two blended Latino families who runs a successful Sonoma County, California vineyard and is preparing to hand the vineyard's management to one of his children.
-Two sub-plots involve the challenges of illegal aliens from Mexico who come to work at the vineyard, and conflicts with a hotel owner who blames Sandoval (who bought the vineyard from her father) for her father's death.
+Two sub-plots involve the challenges of undocumented immigrants from Mexico who come to work at the vineyard, and conflicts with a hotel owner who blames Sandoval (who bought the vineyard from her father) for her father's death.
 The final five episodes of the series premiered on Hulu.
 In May 2022, the series was officially canceled after one season.